andgineer/TRegExpr/docs/tregexpr.rst

 Raises exception if used without preceeding successful call to Exec_, ExecPos_ or ExecNext_.

-So you always must use something like
+So you always must use something like:

 ::